aliaizad/rock-paper-scissors/README.md

 # rock-paper-scissors
-A simple game of rock-paper-scissors on a browser's console.
+A simple game of rock-paper-scissors on a simple webpage.